 The announcement of the nApp

 To date, Ragsdale’s universal software framework has had many names: Project Now, Prospus Nodes, and Prospus Universe.
 Prospus has built and released multiple versions of the framework.
-Prospus uses the applications internally and used in the market.
-It also runs multiple enterprise-level applications used by large corporations.
-Thus attracting early-stage funding from multiple investors.
+Prospus uses the applications internally, in the market and through multiple enterprise-level applications used by large corporations.
+It’s been attracting early-stage funding from multiple investors.
 Not to mention attention from some of the largest tech companies in the industry.
 But after 6 years of continuous R&D, Prospus has decided to re-brand the application to better reflect its primary use case, and convey a deeper understanding without additional information.

 “One of the biggest difficulties we have faced with the Prospus Universe framework is communicating what the framework does”, said Ragsdale.
 After six months of market research, the Prospus team settled on the moniker of “nano-app”.
 It combines two words people immediately recognize: “app”, being a software application, prefixed by “nano”, popularly understood to mean small.
 Focus groups have consistently recognized the “nano-app” phrase to mean a “small application”.
-When shortened, “nApp”, was catchy and immediately understandable.
-As of today, all Prospus Universe-based solutions will now be marketed as “nApps”.
+When shortened, “nApp” was catchy and immediately understandable to those in the tech community.
+As of late, all Prospus Universe-based solutions will be marketed as “nApps”.